SirSanctified/alx-pre_course/README.md

 My first readme
-It is best to collaborate nd keeping each other up-to-date with our work
+It is best to collaborate nd keeping each other up-to-date with our work.